hasuq33/namaste_node_tinder/Readme.md

 - Route has paramaters like (err, req , res , next) but we can use like (req , res , next) but always write a trycatch function
  - Use Validator Library for validating email , password and url
+ - We have store the password in hash form using bcrypt library

+- Note: use the cookieparser middleware for getting for the cookie from the browser which parse the cookie